DeLuXoUa/Elevator/README.md

 If you use non graphic UI (gui = false in config.ini), you can use next methods:
 <br><br>
 \cabin\cabin_class::instance()->touchPanel(3);<br>
-touchPanel(3) - use for add floor in stack from cabin interface.
-In example argument 3 is floor.
+touchPanel(3) - use for adding of the floor in stack from cabin interface.
+For example argument 3 is floor.
 <br><br>

 \callpanel\call_class::instance()->callClick(4);<br>
 callClick(4) - use for outside elevator call.
-In example 4 - is floor from which cause.
+For example 4 - is floor which has been chosen.

 <br><br>
 \cabin\cabin_class::instance()->run();<br>
 \callpanel\call_class::instance()->run();<br>
-run() - methods to start elevator move according to call stack.
+run() - methods to start moving of elevator according to call stack.

 ---